GenIR-notes/genir-notes/README.md

 ### ✅ Instructions for Adding New Papers & Updating Roadmaps

 Hi!
-This document explains how to correctly add new papers to the GenIR Notes website and how to edit the roadmap diagrams.
+This following explains how to correctly add new papers to the GenIR Notes website and how to edit the roadmap diagrams.

 #### 1. 📄 Writing a Paper Entry

-Each paper must follow the exact HTML structure below.
+Each paper should follow the exact HTML structure below.

 ```
 <div class="paper-entry"